-Tire blowouts can happen on any kind of a vehicle, causing considerable damage, harm, injuries and losses.
-If you or someone you know was hurt in a roadway accident involving a tire blowout, consider contacting a trusted Louisiana personal injury attorney right away.
+Tire blowouts can happen on any kind of vehicle, causing considerable damage, harm, injuries, and losses.
+If you or someone you know was hurt in a roadway accident involving a tire blowout, consider contacting a trusted Louisiana auto accident attorney right away.
 At Wright & Gray, our experienced lawyers represent injury victims and fight for their legal right to recover compensation for their injuries.
-Call our office at 504-688-7330 or contact us through our website to schedule your free consultation.
+Call our office at 888-912-4944 or contact us through our website to schedule your free consultation.

 A tire blowout is essentially an explosion that occurs when a vehicle’s tire rapidly loses pressure.
 A tire blowout is not necessarily the same as a flat tire, because in a blowout, there is typically a loud sound accompanying the sudden air pressure loss, while a flat tire can occur gradually while the tire slowly loses air.
 Tire blowouts are extremely dangerous because of their sudden onset, and they contribute to a huge proportion of highway accidents.

 According to the National Highway Traffic Safety Administration (NHTSA), in 2019, there were 612 fatalities in highway accidents due to tire failures.
 Blowouts can occur in all types of vehicles with rubber tires, but they are especially common among large vehicles carrying heavy loads.